alfadb/specs-workflow-mcp/README.md

 claude mcp add spec-workflow-mcp -s user -- npx -y spec-workflow-mcp@latest
 ```

-See [full installation guide](#installation) for other clients.
+See [full installation guide](#installation-guide) for other clients.

 ### 2. Start a New Project

 ```
-"Help me use spec workflow to create a user authentication system"
+"Help me create a user authentication system using spec workflow"
 ```

 ### 3. Continue Existing Project

 ```
-"Use spec workflow to check ./my-project"
+"Use spec workflow check ./my-project"
 ```

-The AI will automatically detect project status and continue from where it left off.
+AI will automatically detect project status and continue from where you left off.

 ---